hannahro15/Cattery-project/README.md

 * Markdown help for the Readme was from [this github repo](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#links).

-* For help with putting in the box shadow around the navigation bar and the contact form I used most of the top line of the code in the demo box from the information on box shadows on [mdn docs](https://developer.mozilla.org/en-US/docs/Web/CSS/box-shadow).
+* For help with putting in the box shadow around the navigation bar and the contact form I used most of the top line of the code in the demo box from the information on box shadows from the [mdn docs](https://developer.mozilla.org/en-US/docs/Web/CSS/box-shadow).
 I changed the colour and the type of border.

 * For help with removing some unused css I used the [unused css website](https://unused-css.com/) and also dev tools on Google chrome.

 * For help converting some css to Bootstrap I used the Bootstrap translator on [Rellaco](https://rellaco.com/bootstrap-translator/).

-* For pushing the footer to the bottom after removing the position fixed I used some of this code on [this](https://www.30secondsofcode.org/css/s/footer-at-the-bottom/) webpage.
-The 30 seconds of code website about the footer being on the bottom.
+* For pushing the footer to the bottom after removing the position fixed I used the 'margin-top: auto' property from this page on [this webpage](https://www.30secondsofcode.org/css/s/footer-at-the-bottom/).
+(Called the 30 seconds of code website and the page is about the footer being on the bottom).

 * For testing performance, accessibility, best practices and SEO on all pages I used a website called Page Speed Insights [link](https://pagespeed.web.dev/) which is very similar to Google Lighthouse on dev tools but more reliable.

-* For testing responsiveness I used a website called ['Am I responsive'](https://ui.dev/amiresponsive) and also for taking screenshots of the different pages on the website.
+* For testing responsiveness I used a website called [Am I responsive](https://ui.dev/amiresponsive) and also for taking screenshots of the different pages on the website.

+* All content on the website was written myself.

-## Media
+### Media

 * The photos of the cats across the website including the gallery page was from [Pexels](https://www.pexels.com/).